google/asylo-site/_docs/concepts/building.md

 with an "open world assumption".
 We do not assume a backend is one of a set few in order to allow users to define their own backends without modifying Asylo.

-## Backend-generic and backend-agnostic targets
+## Backend-generic and backend-independent targets

 Some enclave behaviors are specific to a backend technology (backend-specific).
 Sometimes we can replicate the behavior across technologies and provide a common